Forecast Aggregation via Peer Prediction: Aggregation Using PAS

-With the notion of PAS in mind, we introduce our aggregation framework utilizing PAS.
-The intuition of our framework is straightforward: If we rely more on the predictions from top agents with higher accuracy indicated by PAS in the aggregation, we shall hopefully derive more accurate aggregated predictions.
-In general, we can incorporate PAS into the aggregation process via the following three steps: \hrule \squishlist \item[1.]
+Bearing this notion of PAS in mind, we introduce our aggregation framework.
+The intuition of our framework is straightforward: In aggregation, if we rely more on predictions from agents with higher accuracy indicated by PAS, we shall hopefully derive more accurate aggregated predictions.
+In general, we can incorporate PAS into an aggregation process via three steps: \begin{enumerate} \item[1.]
 Compute a PAS score $s_j$ for each agent $j\in\N$. \item[2.]
-Choose a weight scheme that weight agents' predictions according to the scores $s_j,j\in\N$. \item[3.]
-Choose a base aggregator and applies the weight scheme to generate the aggregated predictions. \squishend \hrule Each step features multiple design choices, which will influence the accuracy of the aggregated predictions and can be customized case by case.
-In Step 1, there could exist multiple alternatives to compute PAS.
+Choose a weight scheme that weight agents' predictions based on the scores $s_j,j\in\N$. \item[3.]
+Choose a base aggregator and apply the weight scheme to generate final predictions. \end{enumerate} Each step features multiple design choices, which will influence the aggregation accuracy and can be customized case by case.
+In Step 1, there are multiple alternatives to compute PAS.
 Ideally, the computed PAS should reflect the true accuracy of agents.
-In Step 2, the weight scheme can be, for example, either ranking the agents by PAS and selecting a subset of top agents to aggregate (\emph{ranking \& selection}), or applying a softmax function to some affine transformation of PAS such that a higher softmax value corresponds to a higher accuracy (\emph{softmax weights}).
-In Step 3, we can apply different base aggregators, like weighted {\Mean} or {\Logit}.
+In Step 2, the weight scheme can be, for example, either ranking the agents by PAS and selecting a subset of top agents to aggregate (\emph{ranking \& selection}), or applying a softmax function to PAS to obtain weights.
+In Step 3, we can apply different base aggregators that can incorporate the weight scheme, such as weighted {\Mean} or {\Logit}.

-We term the aggregators following this aggregation framework PAS-aided aggregators.
-As an example, we present in Algorithm~\ref{alg_aggregator} the detailed PAS-aided aggregators we tested in this paper.
-In Step 1, we use one of five peer prediction mechanisms to compute PAS, i.e., \DMI, \CA, \PTS, \SSR, \PSR, each of which will be detailed in Section~\ref{sec_peer_scores}.
-In Step 2, we choose the ranking \& selection scheme rather than the softmax weights, as the former can be applied to any base aggregator and its hyper-parameter, the percent of top agents selected (top max(10\% $\cdot|\N_i|$, 10) in Algorithm~\ref{alg_aggregator}), has an straightforward physical interpretation.
+We call the aggregators following the above framework the \emph{PAS-aided aggregators}.
+We present the detailed PAS-aided aggregators that we will test in this paper in Algorithm~\ref{alg_aggregator}.
+In Step 1, we use five different peer prediction mechanisms (\DMI, \CA, \PTS, \SSR, and \PSR) to compute PAS, which will be introduced in the next section.
+In Step 2, we choose the ranking \& selection scheme rather than the softmax weight, as the former can be applied to any base aggregator and its hyper-parameter, the percent of top agents selected, has an straightforward physical interpretation.
 In our experiments, these two weight schemes show similar performance with best-tuned hyper-parameters.
-In Step 3, we use \textsf{Mean} and \textsf{Logit} as the base aggregators.
+In Step 3, we use \textsf{Mean} and \textsf{Logit} as the base aggregator.

-\section{Peer prediction methods for PAS}
+\section{Peer Prediction Methods for PAS}